Synopsis of Abbott and Costello Meet the Invisible Man

 Review of Abbott and Costello Meet the Invisible Man

-I was pleasantly surprised by Abbott and Costello Meet the Invisible Man.
-Like Bud Abbott and Lou Costello Meet Frankenstein, the monster side of the equation is treated respectfully, while still giving Abbott and Costello room to flex their comedy muscles.
-Convicted murderer (and professional boxer) Tommy Nelson escapes from police custody with the aid of the Invisible Man formula, with Abbott and Costello at first in pursuit, and then aid him in trying to prove his innocence.
+I was pleasantly surprised by Abbott and Costello Meet the Invisible Man — like Bud Abbott and Lou Costello Meet Frankenstein, the monster side of the equation is treated respectfully, while still giving Abbott and Costello room to flex their comedy muscles.
+Convicted murderer (and professional boxer) Tommy Nelson escapes from police custody with the aid of the Invisible Man formula, with Abbott and Costello at first in pursuit, and then aiding him in trying to prove his innocence.

 The setting gives Abbott and Costello several comedic settings, such as dealing with a drunk (and passed out) invisible man and eventually having to carry their invisible friend to bed to sleep it off, and another excellent boxing scene, where the invisible man is supposed to be in the ring with Lou … but arrives late!
 The ending seems like they needed to stretch out the film’s time, but it doesn’t detract.